borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ```

 This selects a `users` database to restore, but only if it originally came
 from the host `host1.example.org`.
-And this command won't restore `users`
+This command won't restore `users`
 databases from any other hosts.

 Here's another example configuration: